 What type of content do you accept?

-Articles should not have appeared elsewhere online or in print.
+Articles may have appeared elsewhere online or in print.
 Please note, we do not accept posts from professional marketers.
 If you are interested in sponsorship opportunities, please drop a line to our Executive Officer at

 What is the process?

 Submit your proposed contribution to in MS Word format.
 Submissions that comply with the below checklist will be assessed for suitability by the Managing Editor and approved by the Editorial Review Panel for publication.
-You can use our ACGR Blog_Submission Checklist_2020 template and ensure you have the following:
+By submitting you agree to our terms and conditions.
+Please ensure you include the following: